U.S. State AI Laws

 Multi-State Compliance Challenges and Federal Preemption Risk

 For organizations that operate across state lines — which includes most businesses with an online presence — the current state of AI regulation creates real practical problems.
-And a new complication emerged in late 2025: the threat of federal preemption.
+And a complication has been unfolding since late 2025: federal preemption pressure.

 Conflicting definitions.
 States define key terms differently.
 What counts as an "automated decision tool" in New York City is not the same as what qualifies as a "high-risk AI system" in Colorado.
 An AI system might trigger obligations in one state but not another, even though it does the same thing.